Jerimee/xboxroller/README.md

 the inputdevices is file is roughly equivalent to the one shown in this video: https://www.youtube.com/watch?v=MbGxJtenvkQ

-the hidin directory should go in Pd>extra per usual - http://puredata.info/docs/faq/how-do-i-install-externals-and-help-files
+the hidin directory should go in Pd>extra per usual: http://puredata.info/docs/faq/how-do-i-install-externals-and-help-files

 the first step is to bang hidin for the print message output.
 Then the console shows something like this: